rage/programming-23/data/part-1/5-conditional-statements.md

 </sample-output>

 These examples show us that the value given as input affects which parts of the program are executed.
-The program contains a _conditional statement_ and a block of code which is executed only if the statement is true.
+The program contains a _conditional statement_ with a block of code which is executed only if the condition in the statement is true.

 <img src="1_6.png">

 In a conditional statement the keyword `if` is followed by a _condition_, such as a comparison of two values.
-The code block following the statement is only executed if the statement is true.
+The code block following this header line is only executed if the condition is true.

-Notice the colon character following the conditional statement.
+Notice the colon character following the `if` header.
 In the following code there is no colon:

 ```python
 age = 10